- John Appleby made bold predictions on HANA.

-HANA is in our estimation the most expensive database in the world.
+HANA is, in our estimation, the most expensive database in the world.
 We covered this in detail in the article How to Understand S/4HANA and HANA Pricing.
 HANA is the only database priced per GB.
-Oracle is probably the second most expensive database after HANA, but there is no way that HANA is less expensive than Oracle unless the database is kept extremely small.
-HANA has higher long term overhead than Oracle because even in 2019, HANA is still plagued by maturity problems which we covered in the article Why Are Some Customers Removing HANA?
+Oracle is probably the second most expensive database after HANA, but there is no way that HANA is less costly than Oracle unless the database is kept extremely small.
+HANA has higher long term overhead than Oracle because even in 2019, HANA is still plagued by maturity problems, which we covered in the article Why Are Some Customers Removing HANA?

-This quotation demonstrates that as is normally the case Appleby is unwilling to provide evidence for his contentions.
+This quotation demonstrates that as is usually the case, Appleby is unwilling to provide evidence for his contentions.

 HANA is Available at a Lower % of Your SAP Software Estate?

 “Firstly, it’s available at a lower % of your SAP software estate than Oracle – so you will actually get a license payback if you implement HANA.
 Sure, that’s different to ROI, but it’s a nice place to start.”

 We do not know what this means.
 Appleby could be far more precise when promoting a benefit.

 For any apps where you don’t want to implement HANA, SAP throw in SAP ASE included in the price.
 And remember that if you buy S/4HANA in 2015, you will get all the future innovation included for the price of the SAP Business Suite on HANA runtime license last year.

 This is also quite confusingly written.
 But first, runtime licenses are not production licenses.
 Therefore they should never be used to estimate costs.
 They are deliberately used by SAP to lull customers into underestimating costs.
 They were used by Forrester to incorrectly reduce the costs of HANA, as we covered in the article What Oracle Won’t Tell You About HANA.